 Moving During the Winter Months

-If you’re moving a long distance or can’t get to your new home prior to your move date, have your realtor or property manager check on these things for you.
-Lastly, just as you did at your new residence, you’ll need to clear snow, ice or anything that could be a potential safety hazard from the walkways, driveway and street at your current home.
+If you can’t get to your new home prior to your move date, have your realtor or property manager check on these things for you.
+Lastly, just as you did at your new residence, clear snow, ice or anything that could be a potential hazard from the walkways, driveway and street at your current home.

-You never know when you’ll need to dig your way out of a snowy situation, not only for foot traffic but also in case your vehicle gets stuck.
-Salt and sand should be readily available along with a shovel.
-If you own a snowblower, even better!
-It’s also a good idea to have a space heater accessible just in case temps get super low and you need to provide supplemental heat near an entrance or cold zone.
+You never know when you’ll need to dig your way out of a snowy situation — either on-site or on the way.
+At both your current and future homes, keep salt and sand readily available, along with a shovel to clear driveways.
+If you have a snow blower handy, that’s even better.
+Also consider having a space heater accessible just in case temperatures get super-low and you need to provide supplemental heat near an entrance or cold zone — but watch it carefully.